WU-BIMAC/MicroMetaApp.github.io/README.md

 This is a *beta* release and the source code is [available here](https://github.com/WU-BIMAC/4DNMicroscopyMetadataToolReact).

-If you want to help us testing it please contact: caterina.strambio@umassmed.edu.
+If you want to use it and help us testing it please contact: caterina.strambio@umassmed.edu.

 <!-- See the [changelog]() for more details. -->